 One of the main concerns with intergovernmental transfers is that, due to misaligned preferences across different levels of governments, subnational governments will not use the funds in a manner consistent with the preferences of the higher-level government.
-A primary purpose of aid to state and local governments is typically to support public sector employment; because state and local governments face balanced budget requirements that prevent them from financing operating deficits, federal aid can serve as an efficient form of fiscal stimulus as it directly preserves employment by preventing public sector layoffs.
+A primary purpose of aid to state and local governments is typically to support public sector employment.
+Because state and local governments face balanced budget requirements that prevent them from financing operating deficits, federal aid can serve as an efficient form of fiscal stimulus as it directly preserves employment by preventing public sector layoffs.
 Indeed, one of the stated purposes of the American Recue Plan was to preserve jobs for front line public workers (The White House, 2021).
-However, due to the unprecedented size of the aid packages passed in 2020 and 2021, concerns arose immediately about how states would direct these funds and whether or not the bills represented an efficient use of federal resources (Ben-Achour, 2020), especially as state and local governments proved to be more resilient to the Covid-19 pandemic and the ensuring downturn than originally projected (Clemens et al., 2022a).
+However, due to the unprecedented size of the aid packages passed in 2020 and 2021, concerns arose immediately about how states would direct these funds and whether or not the bills represented an efficient use of federal resources (Ben-Achour, 2020), especially as state and local governments proved to be more resilient to the Covid-19 pandemic and the ensuing downturn than originally projected (Clemens et al., 2022a).
 One of the primary concerns raised was that governments would use the aid to "bail out state pensions" (Hulse, 2020).
 When measured at their market values, unfunded public pension liabilities represent the largest liability for state and local governments in the United States (Giesecke and Rauh, 2022), exceeding fixed-income obligations in the municipal bond market.
 As of fiscal year 2021, the total book value of unfunded liabilities was over \$1 trillion, while some estimates put the market value at more than six times that amount (Giesecke and Rauh, 2022).
 For governments facing a projected surplus due to the large amount of federal fiscal assistance, one natural response would be to shore up their balance sheets by paying down these unfunded liabilities.

 In this paper, we examine the effect of the fiscal stimulus passed in response to Covid-19 on government contributions to public pension funds.
 We aggregate defined benefit pension contributions to the level of the sponsoring government, and we consider the effect of the federal aid packages on pension contributions for both state and local governments in 2021 and 2022.
-To address concerns about endogeneity, we use an instrumental variable estimator that relies on variation in congressional representation and a difference-in-differences design.
+To address concerns about endogeneity, we use a difference-in-difference design and an instrumental variable estimator that relies on variation in congressional representation.
 Using alternative specifications, we show that our results are robust to different ways of measuring the amount of aid that governments received, and we show how the effect of aid varies across state governments and local governments.

 We find that state and local governments did increase their pension contributions relative to the actuarially recommended amounts, but that the absolute level of their contributions did not deviate from its pre-pandemic trend due to decreases in payroll and other factors that lowered the recommended contribution rates.
-In our preferred specification, an additional thousand dollars of aid per capita resulted in an increase of 5 percentage points in the amount that governments contributed as a share of the Actuarially Determined Contribution (ADC), the amount recommended based on actuarial standards.
-When we use a more narrow measure of aid that captures only the funds flowing directly to government agencies, our coefficient estimates increase to 13 percentage points.
-We find no effect on the absolute level of contributions.
-Local governments saw a much greater increase in their contributions than state governments did.
+In our preferred specification, an additional thousand dollars of aid per capita resulted in an increase of 5 percentage points in the amount that governments contributed as a share of the actuarially determined contribution (ADC), the amount recommended based on actuarial standards.
+When we aggregate aid to the state level rather than trying to allocate aid to specific governments, our coefficient estimate decreases to 3 percentage points.
+In heterogeneity analyses, we also show that local governments increased their contributions more than state governments did, although the results are imprecise.